ghuntley/workshops/README.md

 ## Contributing

-If you use this material to conduct your own workshop, please [share where it was used and feedback by creating a new issue](https://github.com/ghuntley/nix-workshop/issues/new/choose) on GitHub.
-If you see a opportunity to improve the courseware please send in a pull-request.
+If you use this material to conduct your own workshop, please [share where it was used and feedback by creating a new issue][share-feedback] on GitHub.
+If you see a opportunity to improve the course ware please send in a pull-request.

 ## Contributors ✨